-BEASTS IN CATALAN TRADITIONAL PARADES
+BEASTS IN TRADITIONAL PARADES IN BARCELONA

 Parades of all kinds are huge in the Catalan festivals.
 We have large cardboard men and women (the Giants – Gegants) and short ones with big heads (Capgrossos), who parade along the streets to the sound of music.
 And we have a collection of real and fantasy animals that are also used in parades and occasionally particpate in Fire Run parades (Correfocs) as well.
 They are an old tradition, and documents mention some of them as early as in the 1300’s, until unfortunately restrictive laws banned them to extinction in the 1700’s, until they were recovered by the locals in the 1990’s.